StableCredit/stable-credit/README.md

 Network members are granted access to credit by network operators via the `AccessManager`.
 Operators are also responsible for managing network configurations in order to promote healthy network activity.

 Network fee configurations are stored in the `FeeManager`.
-Each time credits are transacted, fees are collected by the `FeeManager` and dispursed to either the `ReservePool` or the `SavingsPool`.
+Each time credits are transacted, fees are collected by the `FeeManager` and disbursed to either the `ReservePool` or the `SavingsPool`.

 The `ReservePool` is most responsible for securing credit lines using collateral supplied by transaction fees.
 The reserve has three major components: Credit collateral used to reimburse network credit defaults, a withdrawable operator balance, and a SOURCE sync used as a medium for future cross network credit swaps.